Nokia 6270

-The Nokia 6270 is a late 2005 quad band mobile phone from Nokia.
-It is based on the Series 40 third generation platform, and features a 2 megapixel digital camera with 5x digital zoom and a flash, 9 MB of storage plus support for up to a 2 GB miniSD Card, and a 240x320 QVGA screen with 262,144 colors.
+The Nokia 6270 is a 2005 quad band mobile phone from Nokia.
+It is based on the Series 40 third generation platform, and features a 2 megapixel digital camera with 5x digital zoom and a flash, 9 MB of storage plus support for up to a 2 GB miniSD card, and a 240x320 QVGA screen with 262,144 colors.
 Software includes a full XHTML compatible web browser, an email client and a media player (mp3 and mp4 supported).

 The phone has a good connectivity as it features Bluetooth, EDGE, Pop-Port and infrared and is also USB compatible for synchronising with your home PC.